klemens-st/lcp-ajax-pagination/README.md

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/klemens-st/lcp-ax/tags).
+For the versions available, see the [releases on this repository](https://github.com/klemens-st/lcp-ajax-pagination/releases).

 ## License